 Cool Modifications to Consider

 Now that you’re familiar with the basic forms, let’s talk about how to make them better for you.
-One of the best things about DIY projects is that you can modify it to suit your needs.
+One of the best things about DIY projects is that you can modify them to suit your needs.

 15. Easy Egg Access

 Having easy access to the nesting box is one of the best things to consider when building a chicken coop.
 You don’t want to be sticking your arm into a coop full of hens and feeling around for eggs, and feeling yucky things in the process!
-Whether you’re building a small coop or a walk in one, having separate access to the nesting box will be very convenient, even your kids can help out with the egg picking.
+Whether you’re building a small coop or a walk-in one, having separate access to the nesting box will be very convenient, even your kids can help out with the egg picking.
 Learn more about it here.

 16. Roof Access

-If you want to have your coop on ground level but still want easy access into the coop, a roof access would be ideal.
+If you want to have your coop on ground level but still want easy access into the coop, roof access would be ideal.
 This particular design was made with having the option to hop into the coop for easy cleaning.
 It’s also a way to keep the dogs from following in from behind and creating chaos with the chickens!
 With this design, however, you may want to build the coop in a covered area, since the rain will get into the coop.
 Get more details here.

 17. Look Out the Window